 Keys jingled in the door lock, the jay only acutely aware of it thanks to their temporarily heightened sensitivity to…well, everything.
 The door handle turned, the slick grinding of metal-on-metal mechanisms clunking into place thundering in the bird’s ears like the march of a thousand New Terran soldiers marching across the plains.

-“When did you get in?” came the voice from the foyer, deep and northern, thick and gravely like the ash of a forest fire sifting through a breeze
+“When did you get in?” came the voice from the foyer, deep and northern, thick and grave like the ash of a forest fire sifting through a smoky breeze.

 “When I felt like it,” moaned the bird.

 “Jesus,” Trellis frowned.
 “Are you staying hydrated at least?”

 An arm thrust weakly upwards from behind the back of the couch, rattling a water bottle full of ice cubes.